michael-lazar/rtv/README.rst

 ======================
 Reddit Terminal Viewer
 ======================
-**Reddit Terminal Viewer (RTV)** is a python application that enables browsing content from Reddit (www.reddit.com) on a terminal window.
+**Reddit Terminal Viewer (RTV)** is a python application that enables browsing content from Reddit (www.reddit.com) in a terminal window.
 RTV utilizes the **curses** library and is compatible with a large range of terminals.

 ------------